thales-markets/contracts/scripts/proxy_guide.md

 NOTE: there might be an issue if in the `initialize` function of the `Implementation` contract there is a gas-consuming or function that calls external contract.
 The automated deployment of OpenZeppelin may brake during deployment.

+When using this method, the verification steps are different

+1. Deploy using the openzeppelin guide (https://docs.openzeppelin.com/upgrades-plugins/1.x/hardhat-upgrades)

+2. Get the implementation address form the .openzeppelin/network-netID.json

+3. Verify the implementation, using the address from 2).

+4. Verify the proxy using the link: https://kovan-optimistic.etherscan.io/proxyContractChecker

 ## How to upgrade a Proxy Contract with a new Implementation